 At Davis Adams, we diligently discover the important facts, retain world-class expert witnesses and methodically prepare medication error cases for trial in a way that maximizes the opportunity for a verdict that provides justice for our client.

-Mr. Davis is an accomplished medication errors attorney in Atlanta, Georgia.
+Mr. Davis is an accomplished prescription medication error attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on medication errors law in Georgia.
-Published on March 16, 2017, last updated on June 28, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 Medication errors can occur at almost every point in the healthcare chain.
 It could happen when the pharmacies or pharmacists filling a prescription give patients the wrong medicines.
 It could happen when a doctor writes a prescription and forgets that the patient has an allergy or is taking a medication that reacts badly with other medicines.
 It could happen when a nurse dispenses the wrong amount of medication.